Resume and Cover Letter Help

-- Drop By Our Office For Help - Come in for a quick 15 minute consultation about your resumé and cover letter, or any career-related question.
-Our Drop-In hours are Tuesdays and Wednesdays from 2 pm - 5 pm.
-(Expanded summer drop-in hours are posted on our home page in May.)
-Receive Overnight Resumé Critique - Students may drop off resumés and cover letters for an overnight critique by a career counselor.
+- Drop By Our Office For Help - Come in for a quick 15 minute consultation about your resume and cover letter, or any career-related question.
+Our Drop-In hours are on Tuesdays from 9am - 12pm and Wednesdays from 1 pm - 4 pm.

-- See a Career Counselor - For individual help, you can make an appointment with a career counselor in our office.
+- See a Career Counselor - For individual help, make an appointment with a career counselor in our office using ToroJobs.

 - Check out our Resumé, Cover Letter, and Curriculum Vitae Examples

 - View Our Career Manual - available in the Career Center